 North Fort Myers, FL 33917

-This non-profit Christian organization fights hunger by providing informational resources and trial packets of seeds to those helping small-scale farmers and urban gardeners for tropical agriculture in developing countries.
+For more than four decades, this non-profit Christian organization has been fighting hunger by providing informational resources and trial packets of seeds to those helping small-scale farmers and urban gardeners for tropical agriculture in developing countries (mostly south of the U.S.).
 They have a demonstration/training farm in Florida (with interesting public tours), an intern program, a research library, an on-line bookstore (www.echobooks.org), and a vast amount of information on tropical agriculture and appropriate technology on their agricultural network portal (www.ECHOcommunity.org).
 ECHO holds a major annual conference in Fort Myers.

 If you are going overseas to an area where it is difficult to grow food, contact ECHO for information about week-long Tropical Agriculture Development courses at ECHO.
 They provide a wealth of information on tropical agriculture and good networking opportunities.
 Learn more about them at www.ECHOcommunity.org